ishan-marikar/authcompanion/README.md

 $ cd authcompanion/
 ```

-And start the authcompanion server using the setup wizard if you're starting for the first time
+And install the authcompanion server using the setup wizard if you're starting
+for the first time

 ```sh
 $ deno run -A --unstable bin/cmd.ts setup